You want smart political talk without the meltdowns?

 I really appreciate you saying that.

-I did see my job coming out, or not my sole job, but one of my responsibilities coming out of this election was to help with in whatever way I could to bring the party together and move us forward to win what's gonna be the most, as you said, the most important Senate race in the country.
+I did see my job coming out, or not my sole job, but one of my responsibilities coming out of this election was to help in whatever way I could to bring the party together and move us forward to win what's going to be the most, as you said, the most important Senate race in the country.

-It's gonna decide the balance of power, and we have to start to hold the Biden administration accountable.
+It's going to decide the balance of power, and we have to start to hold the Biden administration accountable.

-We just have to get through this uh this craziness over the next couple weeks.
+We just have to get through this craziness over the next couple of weeks.

 It's insane.